abramhindle/ttwl-cli-saveedit/README.md

 # Credits

+[Abram Hindle](https://github.com/abramhindle/) took an early lead in porting the BL3 CLI editor over to Wonderlands, which is much appreciated!
+All the initial Wonderlands-support framework, and the basic editor functionality is thanks to him.

 The encryption/decryption stanzas in `BL3Save.__init__` and `BL3Save.save_to`
 were [helpfully provided by Gibbed](https://twitter.com/gibbed/status/1246863435868049410?s=19) (rick 'at' gibbed 'dot' us), so many thanks for that!
 The protobuf definitions